ga-wdi-lessons/css-flexbox/readme.md

 ## You Do: More Flexbox Properties (25 minutes / 1:00)

 Time for you to research some more Flexbox properties.
-You will be assigned one of the following...
+You will be split into groups and assigned one of the following flex properties...

 - `flex-basis`
-- `flex-shrink`
+- `flex-shrink` and `flex-grow`
-- `flex-grow`
+- `flex-wrap`
 - `order`

 Your task is to...
 * Come up with [ELI5 ("Explain Like I'm 5")](https://www.reddit.com/r/explainlikeimfive) definition for the property.
+* List the different values this property can take.
-* Created a Codepen demonstrating its usage.
+* Create [a Codepen](http://codepen.io) demonstrating the property's usage.

+> You will need to create a Codepen account in order to save your pen and share the link.

-> If you finish early, try exploring some of the [other flexbox properties](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) not assigned in this exercise.
+If you finish early, try exploring some of the [other flexbox properties](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) not assigned in this exercise.

 #### Some Helpful Resources